kleinschmidt/vot-distlearn-production/README.md

 ## Timing and payment:

 Based on my testing, looks like the instructions will take like 5-6 minutes, and each block of 100 trials takes 5-6 minutes, for about 30 minutes overall.
 45 minutes for the whole thing should be fine.

-# Follow up: from words to syllables

-## Extracting /bi/-/pi/ continuum

-Based on eyeballing things in Praat, taking the first 350 ms of each token seems to get the onset C and the vowel no problem.
-Everything is aligned such that the release is at the same time in each consonant (at 100ms).
-The vowel is 240ms long.

-I decided to go with the "beach"-"peach" continuum because it ends in a alveolar stop and has relatively little movement of the formants (compared to "beak"), and because it ends in a voiceless stop (unlike "bees") so it's easy to identify the end of the vowel.

-## Serving locally for testing

-I've had a lot of success with using a node.js server.
-In particular, the [http-server](https://npmjs.org/package/http-server) package makes the whole process very simple.